CEO's keep talking about innovation. There isn't any game without it, they say. But it is a term often misunderstood. People wonder--

 Organization culture plays a big part in making the innovations possible.

 The way communication flows in an organization has a major impact on the innovation output in any organization.
 Even appraisal and evaluation parameters must change.

-This means the organization must go through many changes.
 Many companies talk about innovations.
 They even have innovation as one of the core values.
 But they neglect the organizational innovation part of it.
+And fail.

 Creating some new products alone can't give a competitive advantage.
 Organizational innovation is a must to deliver the innovation edge.

 Business houses play a vital role in innovative solutions.
-Because while the inventions can happen in secluded laboratories, innovation involves a lot many forces.
+Because while the inventions can happen in secluded laboratories, innovation involves a lot many resources.